saveup/reclassifier/README.md

     lsi.classify "This text is also about dogs!"
     # returns => :dog

-Please see the Classifier::LSI documentation for more information.
+Please see the Reclassifier::LSI documentation for more information.
 It is possible to index, search and classify with more than just simple strings.

 #### Latent Semantic Indexing